Crunchy coconut prawns

 Until three years ago, I never ate fish or shellfish.
 I was in my late twenties before I started eating it.
 When I arrived in Spain, my new employers took the new staff out for a meal, and ordered a huge seafood paella.
 At that point I thought, “Well there’s nothing else.
 I’m going to have to at least try it.”
 And I discovered it wasn’t too bad… then I discovered I really liked it!
 Recently, I’ve even started eating “fishy” fish like tuna and salmon.

 Prawns are one of my real favourites (although I discovered this week that you should avoid tiger prawns because farming them harms seahorse habitats).
 I do hate peeling them though.
-It is gross and time-consuming.
-My boyfriend is very good at doing it for me, but I only like asking him for special occasions, as it is gross and time-consuming for him too.
-Unfortunately in Spain, we could only buy unpeeled prawns… or pre-cooked frozen ones.
+Unfortunately in Spain, I could only buy unpeeled prawns… or pre-cooked frozen ones.
 They’re convenient, but tend to go mushy when you cook them.

 I found a way to avoid the mushiness though!
 I rarely fry anything, but I made an exception and this was a great way to make the prawns juicy, crunchy and full of texture.
 I paired the cooked prawns with a vegetable Thai red curry and rice.